ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking backpressure.

-Reactive Streams is a further development of Reactive Extensions, which was developed in particular to solve the problem of overflow of a slower consumer with a stream of events from a faster producer.
+Reactive Streams are a further development of Reactive Extensions, which were created to solve the problem of unbounded buffers that were used to reconcile the processing rates of a faster producer and a slower consumer.
 In simplified terms, Reactive Streams can be thought of as a combination of Reactive Extensions and batching.

-The consumer has the ability to inform the producer of the amount of events he would like to receive.
-This algorithm makes it possible to create streams which work equally efficiently regardless of whether the producer is faster than the consumer or vice versa, or even when performance of the producer or the consumer changes over time.
+In Reactive Extensions, a Publisher can send events to a Subscriber as soon as they become available, and in any quantity.
+In Reactive Streams, a Publisher must send events to a Subscriber only after requesting them, and no more than the requested quantity.

 ![Reactive Streams](/images/Reactive_Streams.png)